lwmqn/shepherd/README.md

 <br />

 * ##### devNotify
-    When there is a Client Device that publishes an notification of its Object Instance or Resource, qserver will fire an `'ind'` event along this type of indication.
+    When there is a Client Device that publishes a notification of its Object Instance or Resource, qserver will fire an `'ind'` event along this type of indication.

     * msg.type: `'devNotify'`
     * msg.qnode: qnode